w97en8/IBM-Data-Science-Course-5-Final-Project/README.md

 The following criteria are covered in this project:
 1. Using pandas to import stock dataframes from Tesla and Gamestop
 2. Using yfinance to extract stock data
-3. Using BeautifulSoup for webscraping (extracting GME revenue data and to extract the HTML data for analysis)
+3. Using BeautifulSoup for webscraping (extracting GME revenue data and to extract HTML data for analysis)
 4. Plotly used for data visualization to graph Tesla and Gamestop stock data